 Please file a report in our Bug Reports thread for most technical issues.
 However, if you believe you found a security bug with the site, please contact a site developer via private message.

-The site is powered by a custom Ruby on Rails application; the name 'booru-on-rails' is a word play on Ruby on Rails.
+The site used to be powered by a custom Ruby on Rails application.
+The name 'booru-on-rails' is a wordplay of Ruby on Rails.

 Takedowns and Do-Not-Post Requests